NativeScript/summer-of-nativescript/september/lab.md

 viewModel.addEventListener(observable.Observable.propertyChangeEvent, function(){ ... });
 ```

-Recall that `viewModel` is an observable that you use bind XML UI components to JavaScript properties.
+To understand this code, recall that `viewModel` is an observable that you use bind XML UI components to JavaScript properties.
+When any of those properties change—including the two textfields, the font size slider, and the text color switch—...

 ### Step 4: Using npm modules